andreikitaitsev/SymINDy/README.md

 The source code is located in the src directory.
 It consists of several modules:
 - symindy - main module containing SymINDy class
 - systems - supplementary module containing classes to conveniently reconstruct dynamical systems
-- validation - supplementary module containing the code to reconstruct some dynamical systems are illustrate the performance of the model as well as its comparison with the SINDy algorithm.
+- validation - supplementary module containing the code to reconstruct some dynamical systems and illustrate the performance of the model as well as its comparison with the SINDy algorithm.

 Analogously to scikit learn estimators, *SymINDy* main class implements the methods *fit*, *predict*, *score* and *plot_trees*.

 ## Linear Damped SHO
 *To reconstruct the figure below run the script ```reconstruct_linear_damped_sho.py``` from simindy.validation package.*

-We simulate Linear Damped SHO on specific time-range, separate the simulated data into the train and test set (train-test ratio 0.7: 0.3).
+We simulate Linear Damped SHO on a specific time range, separate the simulated data into the train and test set (train-test ratio 0.7: 0.3).
 Then we *fit* SymINDy instance on the train set and call the *predict* method on the test set.
 The predicted data is plotted along with the original data.
 Running the script prints the reconstructed equation of the dynamical system to std output.

 ```